Last week, we have discussed gluten, its sources, and substitutes. Now, why don’t we move a little bit further and talk about the gluten-free diet?

 1.)
 Gluten-free diet is primarily made for people who experience adverse reactions to gluten.
 With that being said, certain claims that it is a miracle diet for weight loss should be taken with a grain of salt, due to the lack of substantial studies to back such claims.
 Though it is not intended to provide an express lane for dieters, weight loss can still be achieved incidentally, since this involves swapping out certain gluten-free grains, and incidentally, some processed food from their diet.

 2.)
 A gluten-free diet does not require people to worry about other proteins and fat sources aside from gluten.
 Since wheat, barley, rye, and its hybrids are essentially the main sources of gluten, these are the ingredients those with gluten intolerance should guard against.

 3.)
-Aside from celiac disease, gluten-free diet is also applicable to those who are suffering from irritable bowel syndrome (IBS).
-This is a condition where muscle contraction during digestion is no longer coordinated, resulting to irritation during the process.
+Aside from celiac disease, the gluten-free diet is also applicable to those who are suffering from irritable bowel syndrome (IBS).
+This is a condition where muscle contraction during digestion is no longer coordinated, resulting in irritation during the process.
 The diet prescribed for such health concerns is called FODMAP (Fermented Oligosaccharides, Disaccharides, Monosaccharides and Polyols) diet, which includes gluten-free food items to avoid allergies or any other potential intolerance.